gjmcn/atomic-agents-vis/docs/README.md

 <p style="font-size: 0.9em; margin-top: -0.9em">(Default values shown; empty cell indicates that option is not used; see Basic options for an explanation of "Update".)</p>

-'Top-level' options are passed to the `vis` or `visObs` functions.
+'Top-level' options are passed to the `vis` function.
 A top-level option is used when the corresponding agent option is `null` or `undefined`.

 Atomic Agents Vis uses bitmap text, so one or more bitmap fonts should be preloaded using the `images` option.
 For example: